codr7/sw/README.md

 ## Intro
 `sw` is a pure stack language in the Forth tradition.

-An attempt to simplify some of Forth's ideas; as well as combine them with other, new ideas; without losing the soul of the original language.
+An attempt to simplify some of Forth's ideas; as well as combine them with other ideas; without losing the soul of the original language.

 ## REPL
 Launching `sw` without arguments enters the REPL.